ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 To run a production application in the Cloud using Kubernetes, there are few items in which you need to think about and these are:

-1. How many clusters you need, you may want to have three clusters, one for development, one testing and one for production.
+1. How many clusters do you need?
+You may want to have three clusters, one for development, one testing and one for production.
-2. Should these clusters be in a shared virtual server, dedicated server or bare metal.
-3. How much CPU and RAM needed for each cluster worker node, think of a worker node like a VM.
-On IBM Cloud you can configure these very easily, you can start from a 4GB RAM all the way to 242GB RAM.
+2. What [hardware](https://console.bluemix.net/docs/containers/cs_clusters.html#planning_worker_nodes) do I need for my worker nodes?
+Virtual machines or Bare Metal?
-4. How many worker nodes you need.
+3. How many worker nodes do you need?
 If running a production app and to gain good resiliency, you should consider a minimum of two worker nodes.

-Above are some of the questions, you need to think about before configuring your clusters.
+Above are some of the questions you need to think about before configuring your clusters.
 Assuming you want to run the JPetStore application in the Cloud for a production use, and expect a high load of traffic.
 Let's explore what resources you would need:

 1. Setup three clusters, one for development, one testing and one for production.
-2. Development and testing cluster can start with minimum RAM and CPU option like 2 CPU's, 4GB of RAM and one worker node for each cluster.
+2. Development and testing cluster can start with minimum RAM and CPU option such like 2 CPU's, 4GB of RAM and one worker node for each cluster.
-3. For the production server, you may want to have more resources for resiliency.
-With the production server, you can select any of the three hardware options shared, dedicated or bare metal.
-For the CPU and RAM you should have at least 4 CPU's, 16GB of RAM, and four workers nodes.
+3. For the production cluster, you may want to have more resources for performance, HA and resiliency.
+Choose Dedicated or Bare Metal options for better performance and at least 4 CPU's, 16GB of RAM, and four workers nodes. **[[you said TWO in the previous section for production]]**

 ### Containerize the application

-[You need to make any code changes according to the 12 factor principles before you containerize your app]
+**[You need to make any code changes according to the 12 factor principles before you containerize your app]**

 To containerize your application, you need to create a Dockerfile inside the root of the application.
 A Dockerfile is a text document that contains commands which are executed by Docker to build an image.

-To build one based on your existing application, you may need to the following common commands.
+To build one based on your existing application, you may use following common commands.

 - FROM - to define an official runtime as parent image.
 - ADD/COPY - to copy the current directory contents into the container